Buying

 AI automates the creation and approval of purchase orders, ensuring that they comply with budget constraints, procurement policies, and supplier agreements.
 It eliminates manual paperwork and speeds up approvals, reducing procurement delays.

-• Businesses can streamline procurement workflows and eliminate inefficiencies.
+• Businesses streamline workflows and eliminate inefficiencies.

 6. Real-Time Market Intelligence and Pricing Insights